harrisonjansma/Portfolio/README.md

 <p>
 <p>In this write-up I sought to answer whether a survey of mental health benefits of tech industry employees could be used to cluster employees into groups with good and bad mental health coverage.</p>

 <p> By cleaning survey data and performing an exploratory data analysis I was able to analyze the demographics of the tech industry.
-I found the the average respondent was a male, aged 35, located in the United States.
-By performing KMeans and agglomerative clustering (with scikit-learn) I attempted to cluster the data, but found the survey setup prevented any meaningful insight into the data.</p>
+I found the average respondent was a male, aged 35, located in the United States.
+By performing KMeans and agglomerative clustering (with scikit-learn) I attempted to cluster the data but found the survey setup prevented any meaningful insight into the data.</p>

   <p> In completing this project, I learned how to encode categorical data and create an insightful EDA with great visualizations.
 I also learned how to implement clustering methods on data, and <b> analyze the appropriateness of the clustering method with various techniques.</b>